elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 ### IV.
 The Silence
 He reaches the base of *Jabal al-Rahmah*.

 He does not dismount.
 He guides Qaswa up the rocky slope, the camel’s hooves clattering against the stone.
 Every eye in the valley is fixed on him.
 Each step feels deliberate, heavy with symbolism.
-He is not merely climbing a hill; he is ascending to the summit of his own life.
+He is not merely climbing a hill; he is ascending to the summit of his own worldly life.

 He stops a little way up the slope, turning Qaswa so that he faces the people.
 From his vantage point, he looks out.